College collaboration fund (CCF) - A peer-support programme to help FE colleges share good practice and develop quality improvement priorities

 CCF aims to:

-- develop greater collaboration between FE colleges, usually, but not exclusively, in the same geographic place
+- develop greater collaboration between FE colleges

-- stimulate quality improvement through developing sector-led approaches peer-to-peer support and sharing good practice
+- stimulate quality improvement through developing sector-led approaches to peer-to-peer support and sharing good practice

-- ensure sustainable FE provision through adopting process which supports high performance
+- ensure sustainability of FE provision through adopting processes that support high performance

-- produce products and approaches to quality improvement that can be adopted by other FE providers
+- produce resources and approaches for quality improvement that can be adopted by other FE providers

 - stimulate the market and provider base to support ongoing quality improvement

-- develop a stronger FE offer through improving the quality of FE provision and learner outcomes, including progression to level 3 qualifications
+develop a stronger FE offer by improving the quality of FE provision and learner outcomes

 - better meet local and national skills priorities and improve labour market outcomes for learners